shivelya/smart-meal-planner/docs/user-stories.md

 **Acceptance Criteria**
 - When I search by a term (e.g., “chicken”), I see a list of recipes.
-- Each recipe shows title, image, and brief description.
+- Each recipe shows title and brief description.

 **API**
 - `GET /recipes?search=chicken`